 By further deconstructing the toolset and making operations more visual, these platforms are enabling employees who don’t come from an IT background to support new segments, like the contact center and the Internet of Things.

 The MEA region has jumped on the bandwagon of innovation and digital transformation; key in our many customers in the banking industry and other industries who have embraced our cloud communication services.
 The market is strong, with tremendous potential for growth.

 What we have discovered through our on-ground sales team and customer success team, is the following:

-Thus, Cequens has embarked on the visual, DIY CPaaS road, finding many advantages to building and deploying such a model.
-Our very own R&D team kicked off Cequens Workflow Studio: a visual builder, a drag and drop tool, where customers can build their unique solutions, easily and on their own.
+Thus, CEQUENS has embarked on the visual, DIY CPaaS road, finding many advantages to building and deploying such a model.
+Our very own R&D team kicked off CEQUENS Workflow Studio: a visual builder and drag and drop tool where customers can build their unique solutions, easily and on their own.

 We believed, and still believe, that we have built and developed an innovative tool; one that will simplify enterprises’ daily operations.
 After all, the bottleneck has been the scarcity of development talent in organizations, which has hindered project’s deployment and execution.

 The DIY communication app builder in MEA - How receptive is the audience?

 In our Beta version of the Workflow Studio, we have worked side-by-side with customers who have expressed a need and interest in customizing the way they interact with their customers.
 A startup company in the medical service industry, one with a young and agile workforce, has willingly agreed to test the Workflow Studio.